Retry failed transcriptions

 How to retry: The Flow Bubble shows different options depending on what went wrong:

-Retries after a connectivity loss correctly track how the original dictation was started — for example, Push-to-Talk or Press Once — so your usage history stays accurate.
+Retries after a connectivity loss track how the original dictation was started — for example, Push-to-Talk or Press Once — so your usage history stays accurate.

 Examples